Warwick-Stats-Resources/warwickcourse/README.md

 - `content.qmd`
   - This is the listings page for the course material and does **not** need to be edited, unless you wish to change the appearance of the listing.
 See the Quarto docs on [listing pages](https://quarto.org/docs/websites/website-listings.html) for details.
     - If your course content only needs one page, you can delete all the YAML on this page to stop it being a listings page, and instead fill with your course content.
 You may find it useful to copy/adapt the contents of the `contents/00-template/index.qmd` file for this purpose.
+- README.md
+  - You may want to update with specific details of the course, rather than the instructions for useing the warwickcourse template.

 You can, of course, make any other adaptations to the template to suit your needs.